owen9825/jupyter_demo/README.md

   ```
 * Going to «Edit» and «nbextension config», you might wish to enable Python Markdown.
 Instructions discussed [here](http://www.codehamster.com/author/connygy/).

+### Implementation notes
+* Notice the awkward importing mechanism imposed by the path mismatch in Google Colab.
+Explanation is available [here](https://zerowithdot.com/colab-workspace/).

 ## Troubleshooting
 * Feel free to reach out with questions in a public forum, such as [the _Issues_ tab](https://github.com/owen9825/jupyter_demo/issues).